theapplegates/copjs/README.md

 - 🗺️ Automatic Generation of Sitemap.xml and robots.txt with next-sitemap
 - 🕰️ Activity tracking with Timestamps added to the Prisma schema
 - 🚫 Custom 404 and 500 error pages for improved user experience
-- 🔑 User Role Management using next-auth and Prisma with extended session types
+- 🔑 User Roles using next-auth and Prisma with extended session types
-- 🛡️ Protected API routes with user role management
+- 🛡️ Protected API routes using tRPC
-- 🔐 User authentication with NextAuth and CredentialsProvider for Sign-In and Sign-Up functionality
+- 🔐 User authentication with NextAuth and CredentialsProvider with tRPC, Prisma and zod
-- 🔒 Custom Sign-In and Sign-Up Page
+- 🔒 Custom Sign-In, Sign-Up Page & Password Reset Page
 - 🚫 Custom Error Messages for NextAuth Providers
-- 🔒 Multiple Accounts with the Same Email Address

 ## Built-in Advantages from Next.js